Hair (musical): Act I

 Claude sits center stage as the "tribe" mingles with the audience.
-Tribe members Sheila, a New York University student who is a determined political activist, and Berger, an irreverent free spirit, cut a lock of Claude's hair and burn it in a receptacle.
-After the tribe converges in slow-motion toward the stage, through the audience, they begin their celebration as children of the Age of Aquarius ("Aquarius").
+Tribe members Sheila, a New York University student and political activist, and Berger, an irreverent free spirit, cut a lock of Claude's hair and burn it.
+After the tribe converges in slow motion toward the stage, they begin their celebration as children of the Age of Aquarius ("Aquarius").
 Berger removes his trousers to reveal a loincloth.
-Interacting with the audience, he introduces himself as a "psychedelic teddy bear" and reveals that he is "looking for my Donna" ("Donna").
+Interacting with the audience, he introduces himself as a "psychedelic teddy bear ... looking for my Donna" ("Donna").

 The tribe recites a list of pharmaceuticals, legal and illegal ("Hashish").
-Woof, a gentle soul, extols several sexual practices ("Sodomy") and says, "I grow things."
+Woof, a gentle soul, extols sexual practices ("Sodomy").
 He loves plants, his family and the audience, telling the audience, "We are all one."
-Hud, a militant African-American, is carried in upside down on a pole.
+Hud, a militant African-American, is carried in upside-down on a pole.
 He declares himself "president of the United States of Love" ("Colored Spade").
 In a fake English accent, Claude says that he is "the most beautiful beast in the forest" from "Manchester, England".
-A tribe member reminds him that he's really from Flushing, New York ("Manchester England").
-Hud, Woof and Berger declare what color they are ("I'm Black"), while Claude says that he's "invisible".
-The tribe recites a list of things they lack ("Ain't Got No").
-Four African-American tribe members recite street signs in symbolic sequence ("Dead End").
+A tribe member reminds him that he's from Flushing, New York ("Manchester England").
+Hud, Woof and Berger declare their color ("I'm Black"), while Claude counters that he is "invisible".
+The tribe rattles off a list of things they lack ("Ain't Got No").
+African-American tribe members list street signs in symbolic sequence ("Dead End").
 Sheila is carried onstage ("I Believe in Love") and leads the tribe in a protest chant.
-Jeanie, an eccentric young woman, appears wearing a gas mask, satirizing pollution ("Air").
-She is pregnant and in love with Claude.
-Although she wishes it was Claude's baby, she was "knocked up by some crazy speed freak".
-The tribe link together LBJ (President Lyndon B. Johnson), FBI (the Federal Bureau of Investigation), CIA (the Central Intelligence Agency) and LSD ("Initials").
-Six members of the tribe appear dressed as Claude's parents, berating him for his various transgressions – he does not have a job, and he collects "mountains of paper" clippings and notes.
-They say that they will not give him any more money, and "the army'll make a man out of you", presenting him with his draft notice.
+Jeanie, an eccentric young woman, appears wearing a gas mask because of pollution ("Air").
+She is pregnant and in love with Claude, wishing it was Claude's baby, as she was "knocked up by some crazy speed freak".
+The tribe link LBJ, FBI, CIA and LSD ("Initials").
+Members of the tribe appear dressed as Claude's parents, berating him for transgressions: he has no job and collects "mountains of paper" clippings and notes.
+They say they will not give him any more money, and "the army'll make a man out of you", presenting him with his draft notice.
 In defiance, Claude leads the tribe in celebrating their vitality ("I Got Life").